CiscoTestAutomation/pyats/docs/cli/pyats_develop.rst

 .. note::

-  This commands requires Github SSH keys to be set up if internal Cisco repositories are to be cloned.
+  This commands requires a Github SSH key to be set up if internal Cisco repositories are to be cloned.

 .. code-block:: text